 - Size: 1–1.5”

 Neon Tetras are extremely peaceful, and their small size prevents them from hurting most any tankmate aside from teeny tiny fry and shrimplets.
-They tend to be on the shy side since they are a schooling species.
+They tend to be on the shy side since they are a schooling species and become very stressed if kept alone, even in a community tank with other fish.

-The general recommendation for a schooling species is to have 6 of the same fish, but Neon Tetras will display more activity in schools of 8-12 (or more, if space permits).
+The general recommendation for any schooling species is to have 6 of the same fish.
+But Neon Tetras will display even more activity in schools of 8-12 (or more, if space permits).
+6 tetras may sound like a fine school but keep in mind that Neon Tetras live in schools of hundreds in the wild!

-The movement pattern Neon Tetras display is very intriguing, as they tend to dart around the aquarium all at once, but still retain grace while doing so.
+The movement pattern of Neon Tetras is very intriguing, as they tend to dart around the aquarium all at once, but still maintain a sense of grace while doing so.

-They can be frightened easily and may take some time to settle in to their new home, but after the first few weeks, they will really show their activity and colors.
+They can be frightened easily by sudden motions around the aquarium or by larger tank mates, even if they are also peaceful.
+So your Neon Tetra fish may take some time to settle into their new home.
+But after the first few weeks, they will really show their active nature and colors!

 Neon Tetras come from the Amazon basin and are found in both blackwater and clearwater areas.
-They have a temperature range of 68-82 degrees Fahrenheit in the wild but prefer temperatures from 68-75.
+Since this region is right on the equator the weather patterns are tropical, with little seasonal variation in temperature.
+Their natural waters have a temperature range of 68-82℉, with the warmer end of this range strongly preferred.

 Neon Tetra Lifespan